gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   actor region with multiple actors, we can still pass it off and invoke it since we can dynamically swap to the actor.

-### async let and non-isolated functions
+### async let and `nonisolated` functions

 Swift supports future like functionality via async let.
-When a non-`Sendable` type is passed to a non-isolated function that is bound to an async let, the value is temporarily transferred outside of the current isolation domain causing the value to be unavailable for use until the async let is awaited upon:
+When a non-`Sendable` type is passed to a `nonisolated` function that is bound to an async let, the value is temporarily transferred outside of the current isolation domain causing the value to be unavailable for use until the async let is awaited upon: